 I am a Ph.D. candidate in the Department of Political Science at the University of Wisconsin–Madison.
-In 2021-22, I will be a pre-doctoral fellow at the Center for International Security and Cooperation, the Freeman Spogli Institute for International Studies, Stanford University.
+In 2021–22, I will be a pre-doctoral fellow at the Center for International Security and Cooperation (CISAC), Stanford University.

 I earned my M.A. in International Relations from Peking University (2016) and B.A. in International Politics (with Distinction) from Tsinghua University (2013).
 Prior to coming to the University of Wisconsin, I was a visiting graduate student in the Department of Political Science at Yale University and at the University of Alberta.